 - They never pay their employees on time.

 - Vendor payments are more or less like a football match!
 The vendor gives up & settles for a red card, with letting go 30%-50% of the entire pending amount.

-- The founder travels business class, stays at five star hotels, and travels every month on pretext of work.
+- The founder travels business class, stays at five-star hotels, and travels every month on the pretext of work.

 - Draws salaries on the names of family members as employees & the list goes on and on…